How to rename network adapter on Windows 11

 On Windows 11, you can use the Settings app to change the name of any network adapter, and here's how.

-This guide will teach you the steps to rename a network adapter from the Settings app on Windows 11 as well as from Control Panel and PowerShell.
+In this guide, I will teach you how to rename a network adapter from the Settings app on Windows 11, as well as from Control Panel and PowerShell.

-To change the Wi-Fi or Ethernet adapter’s name with the Settings app, use these steps:
+To change the Wi-Fi or Ethernet adapter’s name on Windows 11, use these steps:

 1. Open Settings on Windows 11.